akka/akka-persistence-cassandra/README.md

 - `cassandra-journal.contact-points`.
 A comma-separated list of contact points in a Cassandra cluster.
 Default value is `[127.0.0.1]`.
 - `cassandra-journal.port`.
 Port to use to connect to the Cassandra host.
 Default value is `9042`.
+- `cassandra-journal-configure-keyspace`.
+Boolean value to signify if a keyspace needs to be configured.Default value is `true`.
+Possible values are `true` or `false`.
 - `cassandra-journal.keyspace`.
 Name of the keyspace to be used by the plugin.
-If the keyspace doesn't exist it is automatically created.
-Default value is `akka`.
+Default keyspace value is `akka`.
+- `cassandra-journal-keyspace-strategyClass`.
+Signifies which strategy class to be used while creating the keyspace.
+Default value is `SimpleStrategy`.
+Possible values are `SimpleStrategy` and  `NetworkTopologyStrategy`.
+- `cassandra-journal-keyspace-strategyClass-DC1`.
+First DataCenter Name if keyspace strategy class is `NetworkTopologyStrategy`.Default value is `DC1`.
+- `cassandra-journal-keyspace-strategyClass-DC1-replication-factor`.
+First Datacenter replicator factor to be used if keyspace strategy class is `NetworkTopologyStrategy`.Default value is `1`.
+- `cassandra-journal-keyspace-strategyClass-DC2`.
+Second DataCenter Name if keyspace strategy class is `NetworkTopologyStrategy`.Default value is `DC2`.
+- `cassandra-journal-keyspace-strategyClass-DC2-replication-factor`.
+Second Datacenter replicator factor to be used if keyspace strategy class is `NetworkTopologyStrategy`.Default value is `1`.
+- `cassandra-journal-configure-table`.
+Boolean value to signify if a table needs to be configured.Default value is `true`.
+Possible values are `true` or `false`.
 - `cassandra-journal.table`.
-Name of the table to be used by the plugin.
-If the table doesn't exist it is automatically created.
-Default value is `messages`.
+Name of the table to be used by the plugin.Default value is `messages`.
 - `cassandra-journal.replication-factor`.
-Replication factor to use when a keyspace is created by the plugin.
+Replication factor to use when a keyspace is created with default strategy class `SimpleStrategy`.
 Default value is `1`.
 - `cassandra-journal.max-partition-size`.
 Maximum number of entries (messages, confirmations and deletion markers) per partition.
 Default value is 5000000. **Do not change this setting after table creation** (not checked yet).
 - `cassandra-journal.max-result-size`.
 Maximum number of entries returned per query.
 Queries are executed recursively, if needed, to achieve recovery goals.
 Default value is 50001.
 - `cassandra-journal.write-consistency`.
 Write consistency level.
 Default value is `QUORUM`.